sudosoph/docs/content/integrations/how-tos/drupal-setup/set-up-drupal-8.md

 ## Raise the timeout if necessary

-If you are seeing timeout errors connecting to aperture, raise the timeout in the purger settings.
+If you are seeing timeout errors connecting to Section Console, raise the timeout in the purger settings.
 We recommend a timeout of 2, but feel free to increase this to 5 when using the cron processor.

 {{% figure src="/docs/images/drupal8-purger-timeout.png" %}}